zhw2101024/powerShell-Docs.zh-cn/reference/docs-conceptual/developer/cmdlet/adding-parameter-sets-to-a-cmdlet.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y
     ```

-- 在 Windows PowerShell 已启动的情况下，运行带有 `InputObject` 参数的停止过程 cmdlet，将设置为 "停止 `Get-Process` 命令检索到的 Notepad 对象上的进程"。
+- With Windows PowerShell started, run the Stop-Proc cmdlet with the `InputObject` parameter set to stop processes on the Notepad object retrieved by the `Get-Process` command.

     ```
     PS> get-process notepad | stop-proc